sawshep/popecomputing.org/tutorials/hacking-team-paths/index.md

 ## Other Quirks

-Just like the double-dot directory (`..`), there are many other tricks to working effictiently with paths.
+Just like the double-dot directory (`..`), there are many other tricks to working efficiently with paths.

 On Linux, MacOS, and similar systems, tilde (`~`) is a shortcut for the home directory of the logged-in user.
 So,